12 Natural Ways To Get Rid Of Tartar & Plaque From Teeth

 Image: Shutterstock

 Baking soda soothes the teeth and gums and exerts an antibacterial effect on plaque and tartar (4).
-This could help in preventing tartar and whitening your teeth.
+It not only helps prevent tartar, but also in whitening your teeth.
+Additionally, you can use baking soda for bad breath, as it leaves your mouth feeling fresh and clean.

 You Will Need